brooksbenson/eloquent-js/chapter1/chapter1-notes.md

 # Values, Types, and Operators

-The world of the computer contains only data.
+In the world of the computer, there is only data.
 You can store data, read data, and create new data using a computer.

-All data is represented as long sequences of bits.
-A bit is any kind of two-valued thing, usually described as a zero or one.
+All data is represented as long sequences of bits; a bit is any two-valued thing, usually described as a zero or one.
 Any kind of discrete information can be represented by bits.

 ## Values